opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param dy: Derivative order in respect of y.

     :param ksize: Size of the extended Sobel kernel.
-Possible valies are 1, 3, 5 or 7.
+Possible values are 1, 3, 5 or 7.

     :param scale: Optional scale factor for the computed derivative values.
 By default, no scaling is applied.
 For details, see  :ocv:func:`getDerivKernels` .